boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

   + "0": Subscriber
   + "1": Host
+  + 2-15: Unassigned values.

 TC:
 : 8-bit field which specifies a traffic category to which this policy applies.
 : The following values are supported:

-  + "0": All traffic
+  + "0": All traffic.
+This is the default value.
   + "1": Streaming
   + "2":	Realtime
   + "3": Bulk trafic
-  + "4": Background trafic
+  + 4-255: Unassigned values

 Committed Information Rate (CIR) (Mbps):
 : Specifies the maximum number of bits that a network can receive or send during one second over an attachment circuit for a traffic category.
+: If set to 0, this indicates to the host that an alternate path (if any) should be preferred over this one.
 : See {{Section 5.1 of I-D.rwbr-sconepro-flow-metadata}}.
 : This parameter is mandatory.